Spinal Cord Injury: Adapting Your Home

-- Eating and cooking.
-You may need special handles so you can hold spoons, forks, knives, plates, cups, and other utensils.
+Special handles can help you hold spoons, forks, knives, plates, cups, and other utensils.
 You may need long straws to help you drink.
-If you cook, you may need a shorter stove, or you can install a mirror over the stove so you can see the food while it is cooking.
+If you cook, you may need a shorter stove.
+Or you can install a mirror over the stove so you can see the food while it cooks.

-- Dressing and grooming.
-You may need tools to help you reach your feet, pull on socks, zip up zippers, and open and close buttons.
+There are tools that can help you reach your feet, pull on socks, zip up zippers, and open and close buttons.
 You may also need Velcro fasteners for clothing or shoes, loops in your clothing to help you dress and undress, sponges or bath mitts, and special handles for toothbrushes, combs, razors, and hairbrushes.
 You may also need special mirrors.

-- Other adaptive equipment includes tools that help you pick up faraway things (reachers) and small objects (if you have little pinch strength).
-You may also need holders for telephones, pens, and pencils, and devices to turn on and adjust electric appliances such as radios, TVs, and computers.
+This includes tools that help you pick up faraway things (reachers) and small objects (if you have little pinch strength).
+You may also need holders for telephones, pens, pencils, and devices to turn on and adjust electric appliances such as radios, TVs, and computers.

 Author: Healthwise Staff

-Medical Review: Adam Husney, MD - Family Medicine
+Adam Husney MD - Family Medicine

-Martin J. Gabica, MD - Family Medicine
+Martin J. Gabica MD - Family Medicine

-Kathleen Romito, MD - Family Medicine
+Kathleen Romito MD - Family Medicine

-Nancy E. Greenwald, MD - Physical Medicine and Rehabilitation
+Nancy Greenwald MD - Physical Medicine and Rehabilitation